BruceEckel/ThinkingInPython/html/_sources/DeveloperGuide.txt

 Emacs also has versions that are customized for operating systems to make it much more familiar.

-Here's a `simple introduction to emacs <http://lowfatlinux.com/linux-editor-emacs.html>`_.
+Here's a `simple introduction to emacs <http://lowfatlinux.com/linux-editor-emacs.html>`_ and a `useful introductory help guide <http://www.linuxhelp.net/guides/emacs/>`_.
+For Windows, there's `a special FAQ <http://www.gnu.org/software/emacs/windows/ntemacs.html>`_.

 **Mac OSX**: `Aquamacs <http://aquamacs.org/>`_ looks and feels like a native Mac application.